 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.

 The core module is team-taught by experts from our parent departments.
 You'll attend weekly two-hour seminars, where you'll be expected to read, discuss and present your work to your seminar group.
 This culminates in a poster session at the end of term.
 Skills modules are also delivered as weekly classes.

 You'll engage regularly with our Virtual Learning Environment (VLE), where you'll access weekly teaching content as well as further reading and resources.

 The Centre for Medieval Studies is part of a vibrant research community, and you'll be expected to regularly attend the seminars, workshops and research groups that run throughout the year.
-In particular, the termly York Medieval Seminar is given by a distinguished external speaker, giving you a unique opportunity to learn from and engage with the wider academic community.
+In particular, the termly York Medieval Lecture is given by a distinguished external speaker, giving you a unique opportunity to learn from and engage with the wider academic community.

 You'll have access to a wealth of resources including the Minster Library and Archives, the King's Manor Library and the Borthwick Institute for Archives.